fjj14/Resource_Matching/README.md

     index - Where users are directed, shows all products posted with partial _listAll in products, <%= render '/products/listAll' %>

     * views/categories
-    _form -
-    index -
-    new, show, edit
+    category filter for our search bar in navbar _form, index,new, show, edit

 * Planned Views
     * views/reviews